Tiglath-Pileser I

-The beginning of Tiglath-Pileser's I reign had heavy involvement in military campaigns, as suggested from translated texts from the Middle Assyrian period.
+The beginning of Tiglath-Pileser's I reign had heavy involvement in military campaigns, as suggested from translated texts from the Middle Assyrian Empire period.
 The texts were believed to be "justification of war."
 Although little literary text is available from the time of Tiglath-Pileser I, there is evidence to show that the reign of Tiglath-Pileser I inspired the act of recording information, including that of his military campaigns.
 Toward the end of Tiglath-Pileser's reign literary texts took the form of "summary texts" which served as a vessel for as much information about his reign as possible, with the intent to be handed down to his successor.

 Reign

 The son of Ashur-resh-ishi I, he ascended to the throne in 1115 BC, and became one of the greatest of Assyrian conquerors.
 Tiglath-Pileser I referred to himself as "unrivalled king of the universe, king of the four quarters, king of all princes, lord of lords… whose weapons the god Assur has sharpened and whose name he has pronounced eternally for control of the four quarters… splendid flame which covers the hostile land like a rain storm".
 Alongside this view of himself, he emphasized the brutality of his takeover of numerous lands, and was the first Assyrian king to claim hostages, occasionally children, as a political instrument against conquered peoples.

-His first campaign was against the Mushku in 1112 BC, who had occupied certain Assyrian districts in the Upper Euphrates; then he overran Commagene and eastern Cappadocia, and drove the Hittites from the Assyrian province of Subartu, northeast of Malatia.
+His first campaign was against the Phrygians (Mushku) in 1112 BC, who had occupied certain Assyrian controlled districts in the Anatolian Upper Euphrates; then he overran Commagene and Cappadocia, and drove the Hittites from the Assyrian ruled Hurrian province of Subartu, northeast of Malatia.

 In a subsequent campaign, the Assyrian forces penetrated into the mountains south of Lake Van and then turned westward to receive the submission of Malatia.
 In his fifth year, Tiglath-Pileser attacked Comana in Cappadocia, and placed a record of his victories engraved on copper plates in a fortress he built to secure his Cilician conquests.

 Terracotta octagon of the king Tiglath-pileser I, 1110 BCE, from Assur, Iraq.
-It mentions the civil and military achievements of Tiglath-Pileser I, such as the campaigns against the Muski and Kumuh and the conquest of Carchemish.
-It also mentions building activities in Ashur and other cities and repairs to the temple of Anu and Adad founded by Shamshi-Adad I in about 1725 BCE.
+It mentions the civil and military achievements of Tiglath-Pileser I, such as the campaigns against the Muski and Kumuh and the conquest of Carchemish which was incorporated into Assyria.
+It also mentions building activities in Ashur and other cities and repairs to the temple of Anu and Adad (Hadad) founded by Shamshi-Adad I in about 1725 BCE.
 British Museum BM 91033.